 Knowing the Rules of the Road

-The more you know about Instagram—including the people who use it and the tools it provides to make your job easier—the more successful you're likely to be meeting your marketing objectives.
-That said, here are Here are 4 simple tips to help you succeed on Instagram:
+The more you know about Instagram—including the people who use it and the tools it provides to make your job easier—the more successful you're likely to be in meeting your marketing objectives.
+That said, here are 4 simple tips to help you succeed on Instagram:

 1. Use Instagram's Business Profiles Tool

 Instagram gets its money from advertisers, which means of course that Instagram can't succeed unless its advertisers succeed.
 To help advertisers achieve their goals, Instagram provides several powerful marketing tools.
 One of these, for example, is the "business profiles tool," which Instagram describes as follows:

 "Business profiles are a free feature for accounts wanting to be recognized as a business on Instagram.
 With a business profile, businesses can choose how they want their customers to get in touch with them: call, text, or email with a tap of the contact button as well as get directions.
 Business profiles also unlock access to insights and the ability to promote."